 1. FunctionDelegation of an entire organizational function such as an IT manager who assigns a software developer to be the administrator of a system.
-This requires the authority to change the system, add users and respond to user inquiries and requests.Delegation of a decision such as an executive manager who delegates decision making for an office redesign project to a committee of five individuals.
+This requires the authority to change the system, add users and respond to user inquiries and requests.decision making for an office redesign project to a committee of five individuals.
 In this case, the manager may direct requests to sign off on design decisions to the chairperson of the committee.

 5. Research & AnalysisA mission to research something and return with a report or recommendation.
 For example, the Head of Sales asks a sales associate to generate a list of large customer accounts that are at risk of canceling their service.
 The sales associate states they are acting on behalf of the Head of Sales in requests for the meetings and resources required to complete this request.
 If meetings or resources are refused, she escalates to the Head of Sales.

 6. ProcessesDelegation of a business process.
 For example, an IT director who needs to hire 14 software developers delegates the process of short listing candidates to two senior developers.

 7. Project SponsorshipAn operations manager sponsors an IT project to improve several systems.
 The manager delegates the project sponsor role to a senior operations analyst who works with the project team to develop requirements and clear issues.
 This requires the full authority of the operations manager as the analyst may have to overrule objections and push people for decisions and work products.
 Accountability is the duty to answer for success and failure.
 Responsibility is the duty to complete work diligently.
 Responsibility can be delegated, accountability can't be delegated.
 As such, when you delegate something you don't have to do the work but you remain accountable for results.